biogoly/Gemma4-batch-captioner/README.md

 ### Optional Heretic/abliterated models

 Heretic or abliterated Gemma 4 checkpoints can be substituted when uncensored or NSFW descriptions are specifically desired.
-They are not required for ordinary captioning and are no longer the project default.
 Use a QAT vision checkpoint based on the same Gemma 4 architecture and keep its projector and MTP assistant matched to the same 12B or 31B size.

 ## Folder layout